Republic of Ireland: euro (€)

 Ireland doesn't do bargaining – unless you're buying a horse.

 The Republic of Ireland uses the euro (€).
-Northern Ireland uses the pound sterling (£), although the euro is also accepted in many places.
+Northern Ireland uses the pound sterling (£), though the euro is also accepted in many places.

-Most banks have ATMs that are linked to international money systems such as Cirrus, Maestro or Plus.
+All banks have ATMs that are linked to international money systems such as Cirrus, Maestro or Plus.
 Each transaction incurs a currency-conversion fee, and credit cards can incur immediate and exorbitant cash-advance interest-rate charges.
-Watch out for ATMs that have been tampered with; card-reader scams ('skimming') have become a real problem.
+Watch out for ATMs that have been tampered with, as card-reader scams ('skimming') have become a real problem.

-The best exchange rates are at banks, although bureaux de change and other exchange facilities usually open for more hours.
+The best exchange rates are at banks, though bureaux de change and other exchange facilities usually open for more hours.